fola95/Udacity-Kinematics-Project/writeup_template.md

 ### Project Implementation

 #### 1. Fill in the `IK_server.py` file with properly commented python code for calculating Inverse Kinematics based on previously performed Kinematic Analysis.
-Your code must guide the robot to successfully complete 8/10 pick and place cycles.
-Briefly discuss the code you implemented and your results.
 This code follows the steps discussed in the kinematic analysis.
 [code can be found here](https://github.com/fola95/Udacity-Kinematics-Project/blob/master/kuka_arm/scripts/IK_server.py)

-![alt text][image3]
+In general this project was not the most intuitive but it made sense in the end.
+I tried to pick the best theta4 and theta6 angles given the theta5 angles